huggingface/optimum-habana/examples/stable-diffusion/README.md

 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
 > You can enable this mode with `--use_hpu_graphs`.

-This example can also be run with multiple prompts by supplying more than one prompt in the input.

 ### Stable Diffusion XL Refiner

 Here is how to refine SDXL images using a single image and prompt: